africanmoose/digitalgarden/src/site/notes/4x - Reading/41.02 - Reading - Book reviews/Oil - A Beginners Guide - Vacliv Smil.md

 - Interesting, teh [[1x - References/11.03 - References - Ideas/Chinese developed drilling techniques for oil a long time ago\|Chinese developed drilling techniques for oil a long time ago]]
 - Only about 1/5th of diamonds are sold for making jewellery, most of the rest goes into drilling for hydrocarbons and metallic ores.

+#### RSS Data
+<div class='date'>Wed, 5 Apr 2023 12:17:32 GMT</div>
+<div class='description'> A scientific dive into one of the primary sources of energy in the 21st century - Oil.
+What it is, how it is used, how it is distributed.  </div>